 Can You Have High A1C Without Diabetes?

 The short answer is yes: it is possible to have high A1C levels without diabetes.
-Because there are a number of lifestyle factors that can affect your hemoglobin, you’ll want to work closely with your healthcare provider to determine what is causing your high A1C level.
+Because the A1C test gauges the glucose attached to hemoglobin, any number of factors that influence hemoglobin can impact the results.

-7 Reasons Your A1C Results Came Back High Even Though You’re Not Diabetic
+7 Reasons Your A1C Is High Even Though You’re Not Diabetic

 From vitamin deficiency to certain medical conditions, there are many factors that might lead to a high A1C result.
 Here are seven of the most common reasons.